mmDonuts/robotframework-pyspherelibrary/README.rst

 Installation
 ------------
+This package can be installed via pip:

+    $ pip install robotframework-pysphere[version]

-This package is not yet indexed, but you can install the tgz or zip file from the local filesystem:
+You can also install the tgz or zip file from the local filesystem using pip:

     $ pip install robotframework-pysphere[version-and-filetype]